jeffreybarry/data-science-portfolios/README.md

 # Guide to building a portfolio in data science

+See the [course overview](course-overview.md) for a description of Data Science 401 and assignments.

 ## Core competencies of the Data Science minor at Washington and Lee